 The number of inputs is therefore not variable and we separate their type by a semicolon.
+Formally one would have to consider slices of \(Z\), but since projections are measurable this is not an issue.
 Note that we are not interested in this matrix as an operator.
 The two dimensional layout is only used for better readability and we will generally view it as a vector.
 For this purpose we treat the matrix as `row-major', i.e. whenever we treat it like a vector, we concatenate the rows.
 This grouping is purposefully different from the column layout of the \(\gamma_k\) as it will enable a block matrix sparsity in the covariance matrices later on.

 By induction we have information convergence \ref{ind: information convergence} for \(\timestep-1\), which can be expressed using \(Z\) as

 Observe that the induction step simply adds the additional column given in \eqref{eq: new column is convergence claim} to the right of the matrix, where we use Lemma~\ref{lem: gamma is triangular} to argue that we can arbitrarily extend the number of rows.